PolymeshAssociation/polymesh-sdk/README.md

 - Absolute imports (allow you to `import { foo } from ~/bar;` instead of `import { foo } from ../../../../bar;`.
 The default character is `~` but it can be changed in `tsconfig.json`)
 - Eslint to enforce code style rules
 - Prettier to format code on save
-- Semantic release for automatic versioning (coming soon)
+- Semantic release for automatic versioning
-- Commitizen (coming soon)
+- Commitizen
 - Husky to enforce conventional commits and format the code using prettier before committing

 ## Scripts